earthwallet/wallet/README.md

 ![Earth Wallet](https://i.imgur.com/eIZaUbx.png)

-Earth Wallet is a next generation self custody wallet built for the Internet Computer and other next generation blockchains and protocols.
-Designed and developed from the ground up to make the transition to next generation of the internet as seamless as possible while giving you super powers that other self-custody wallets don't have!
-Join the mission to bring crypto back to Earth with open source, decentralized technology to create a better planet for all life on Earth.
+Earth Wallet is a self custody digital asset wallet built for the next generation of Web3.
+Designed and developed from the ground up to make the transition to new blockchain protocols like the internet computer and reduce the environmental impacts of Proof-of-Work blockchains.

 # Download it Here: